rsolorio/SoloPlayerH/README.md

   - Not used in the app, only for research purposes
 - favorite
   - Flag that indicates if this is a favorite audio
+  - ID3 mapping: custom TXXX:Favorite
-  - False by default, set by user
+  - It can be set the by user
 - live
   - Flag that indicates if this track is a live performance
+  - ID3 mapping: custom TXXX:Live
+  - It can be set the by user
+- explicit
+  - Flag that indicates if the song has explicit content
+  - ID3 mapping: iTunesAdvisory or TXXX:Explicit
-  - False by default, set by the user
+  - It can be set the by user
 - primaryAlbumId
   - The album associated with the track
 - infoUrl